Kbrown0684/Gladiator/README.md

 Made by Kevin Brown and Eric Krauss
 Written in Python2 with PyGame 10/6/2015

+run
+	Bash script that runs the game
+	can be used to automate testing
+	and to include runtime arguments

 Main.py
 	Ties the game files together and